henniphilo/ft_transcendence/docs/testing.md

 # testing

-we have integration tests and unit tests in our backend.
+We have integration tests and unit tests in our backend.
 These are done with pytest.

 For example run it like this:
 ```pytest